Deformations of categories of coherent sheaves via quivers with relations: Deformations of categories of coherent sheaves

 Let $X$ be a separated Noetherian scheme over an algebraically closed field $\Bbbk$ of characteristic $0$, so that $X$ admits a finite affine open cover $\mathfrak U$ which is closed under intersections.

-The restriction $\mathcal O_X \vert_{\mathfrak U}$ of the structure sheaf to the cover $\mathfrak U$ can be viewed as a {\it diagram of algebras} (see Definition \ref{definition:diagramalgebra}) which is a contravariant functor (a presheaf) $\mathcal O_X \vert_{\mathfrak U} \colon \mathfrak U \to \mathfrak{Alg}_{\Bbbk}$, where $\mathfrak U$ can be viewed as a finite subcategory of the category $\mathfrak{Open} (X)$ of open sets with morphisms given by inclusion.
-Deformations of diagrams of algebras were first studied by Gerstenhaber--Schack \cite{gerstenhaberschack} and higher structures on the Gerstenhaber--Schack complex were given in Dinh Van--Lowen \cite{dinhvanlowen}.
-(See also \cite{barmeierfregier} for a different construction of higher structures via higher derived brackets.)
+The restriction $\mathcal O_X \vert_{\mathfrak U}$ of the structure sheaf to the cover $\mathfrak U$ can be viewed as a {\it diagram of algebras} (see Definition \ref{definition:diagramalgebra}) which is a contravariant functor (a presheaf) $\mathcal O_X \vert_{\mathfrak U} \colon \mathfrak U \tikzto \mathfrak{Alg}_{\Bbbk}$, where $\mathfrak U$ can be viewed as a finite subcategory of the category $\mathfrak{Open} (X)$ of open sets with morphisms given by inclusion.
+Deformations of diagrams of algebras were first studied by Gerstenhaber--Schack \cite{gerstenhaberschack} and higher structures on the Gerstenhaber--Schack complex were given in Dinh Van--Lowen \cite{dinhvanlowen} and also in Dinh Van--Hermans--Lowen \cite{dinhvanhermanslowen} using operads.
+(See also \cite{barmeierfregier} for a construction via higher derived brackets.)

 The following result establishes an equivalence of different deformation problems.

 \begin{theorem}[(Lowen--Van den Bergh \cite{lowenvandenbergh1,lowenvandenbergh2})] Let $(X, \mathcal O_X)$ be a quasi-compact and separated scheme over an algebraically closed field $\Bbbk$ of characteristic $0$.